-To set this option, select "Use two fingers to scroll" and "Allow horizontal scrolling" in the Trackpad pane of Keyboard & Mouse preferences.
+To set this option, select "Place two fingers on trackpad and click button for secondary click" in the Trackpad pane of Keyboard & Mouse preferences.

-• Forward deleting deletes characters to the right of the insertion point.
-Pressing the Delete key deletes characters to the left of the insertion point.

-To forward delete, hold down the Function (fn) key while you press the Delete key.
+You can also secondary click by holding down the Control (ctrl) key while you click. - Two-finger scrolling lets you drag two fingers to scroll quickly up, down, or sideways in the active window - To set this option, select "Use two fingers to scroll" and "Allow horizontal scrolling" in the Trackpad pane of Keyboard & Mouse preferences. - Forward deleting deletes characters to the right of the insertion point.
+Pressing the Delete key deletes characters to the left of the insertion point. - To forward delete, hold down the Function (fn) key while you press the Delete key.